ajfisherco/Ipmdb/README.md

 IPMdb preserves both the idea and its evolution.

-Nothing meaningful is erased.

-History is preserved.

-Relationships are preserved.

-Attribution is preserved.

-Implementation is encouraged.
+Rather than functioning as a traditional database, IPMdb maintains an expanding network of intellectual assets whose value increases through their relationships with one another.

 Knowledge compounds because relationships compound.

 ---

-# Core Principles
+## Core Principles

 - Truth over convenience.
 - Attribution before appropriation.
 - Preserve history.
 - Preserve provenance.
+- Preserve relationships.
 - Build for tomorrow.
 - Decisions are incorporated into the flow on the fly.
 - Comparable to or better than the best.

 ---

-# I2A

-**I2A** means **Ideas 2 Assets**.
+## Ideas 2 Assets (I2A)

+I2A represents the operating model of IPMdb.

 Every asset begins as an idea.

-Ideas are captured, refined, related, reviewed, versioned, implemented, and preserved.
+Ideas are captured, refined, related, reviewed, versioned, implemented, and preserved throughout their lifecycle.

-I2A represents the working layer that transforms thought into durable intellectual assets.
+Nothing meaningful is erased.

+Every meaningful improvement becomes part of the historical record.

 ---

-# Doers
+## Doers

-IPMdb is built for **Doers**.
+IPMdb is built for Doers.

 A Doer creates, contributes to, reviews, improves, implements, or stewards intellectual assets.

 Every asset records the Doers responsible for its evolution.

-IPMdb values contribution over consumption.
+Contribution is visible.

+Attribution is preserved.

+Implementation is encouraged.

 ---

-# Asset Lifecycle
+## Asset Lifecycle

-Ideas evolve through a transparent lifecycle.

 ```
 Idea